LDH-LeHieu18012005/Cerebral-Stroke-Prediction-Imbalanced-Dataset/README.md

 I have written the code with clear explanations in Vietnamese to assist Vietnamese users.

-After completing the project, I deployed it on Streamlit for experimentation and achieved good results.
-You can check it out here: https://dp-machine-predict.streamlit.app/.

 This is the project I have worked on and completed.
 If you find it useful, I would appreciate your support.

 Thank you!